smallstep/docs/src/pages/docs/step-cli/reference/certificate/uninstall/index.md

 ## Description

-**step certificate install** uninstalls a root certificate from the system truststore.
+**step certificate uninstall** uninstalls a root certificate from the system truststore.

 Java and Firefox truststores are also supported via the respective flags.